 Acceptance of employment elsewhere during the term of the leave will result in termination.
-(Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)

-9-50.5 Paid Parental Leave
+9-504.5 Paid Parental Leave

-Employees eligible for, and who have applied for, a qualifying FMLA leave due to a birth or adoption of a child are eligible to request paid parental leave.
+Employees eligible for family medical leave (under FMLA) are eligible to apply for up to six weeks of paid parental leave following the birth or adoption of a child.
+This policy runs concurrent with FMLA.
+Employees eligible for, and who have applied for, a qualifying FMLA leave due to a birth or adoption of a child are eligible to request to use paid parental leave.
+Eligible employees are regular full-time and part-time employees.
+Temporary employees are not eligible.
 All other requirements and provisions under the FMLA will apply.
 This policy runs concurrent with FMLA.